adawang1024/College_Rankings/datasheet.md

 1. **How will the dataset will be distributed (e.g., tarball  on website, API, GitHub)?** *(Does the dataset have a digital object identifier (DOI)?)*

-    The dataset is free for download at
+    The dataset is free for download at https://github.com/adawang1024/College_Rankings/blob/main/final_lac_data%20-%20final_lac_data.csv.

 1. **When will the dataset be distributed?**

-    The dataset is distributed as of June 2020 in its first version.
+    The dataset is freely available for download [here](https://github.com/adawang1024/College_Rankings/blob/main/final_lac_data%20-%20final_lac_data.csv).

 1. **Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?** *(If so, please describe this license and/or ToU, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms or ToU, as well as any fees associated with these restrictions.)*

-    The dataset is licensed under a BSD license.
+    ???

 1. **Have any third parties imposed IP-based or other restrictions on the data associated with the instances?** *(If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms, as well as any fees associated with these restrictions.)*

+    ???
+Check on restrictions.
 Not to our knowledge.

 1. **Do any export controls or other regulatory restrictions apply to the dataset or to individual instances?** *(If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any supporting documentation.)*